-Glamping: if you haven’t heard of the trend that took off a years ago, let’s get you clued in.
+Glamping: if you haven’t heard of the trend that took off several years ago, let’s get you clued in.

 Amongst all the options, the part that remains the same is the desire to spend less time setting up camp and getting comfortable and more time enjoying the outdoors.

 Tucked away near the Canadian Rockies; photo courtesy of Radius Retreat near Radium Hot Springs

 With the scenery our Kootenay region offers, no one can argue against swapping setup time for time spent taking in the views.

 And though the luxury of glamping may be most attractive to those who wouldn’t otherwise consider themselves 'outdoorsy', don’t pigeonhole this trend.
 Even those of us who enjoy (maybe even take pride in) roughing it outdoors may discover a new guilty pleasure in glamping.